danthe42/drlnd_p2/README.md

     activate drlnd
     ```

-2. Install pytorch and a few additional packages available in conda:
+3. Install pytorch and a few additional packages available in conda:

     ```
-    conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c conda-forge conda install --file .\requirements.txt
+    conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c conda-forge conda install --file requirements.txt
     ```

-3. Install OpenAI gym with the unityagents packages with pip, as they are not available with conda:
+4. Install OpenAI gym and unityagents packages using pip, as they are not available with conda:

     ```
-    pip install gym
-    pip install unityagents
+    pip install gym unityagents
     ```

 5. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment: